 Since BrightSign players do not use Intel CPUs or the affected Arm CPU core design, they are not affected by this variant.

-This vulnerability is present in BrightSign players with Arm CPUs: XTx43, XDx33, HDx23, LS423, and 4Kx42.
+This vulnerability is present in the following BrightSign models: XTx43, XDx33, HDx23, LS423, and 4Kx42.
 This is a highly restricted variant of the Meltdown vulnerability and does not provide access to device memory.
 Neither Arm nor BrightSign believe that mitigations for this issue are necessary.